Lab 6: Applying Functional Programming with Purrr to Models

 relocate(early_metastasis = y)

-• Q6: In your group, discuss, what each step of the above work flow does, i.e. what are the specifics of the dplyr-pipeline?
+• Q6: In your group, discuss, what each step of the above work flow does, i.e. what are the specifics of the dplyr pipeline?

-• T5: In your “Augment Data”-section, add a new chunk, where you write a tab-separated-values gzipped (i.e. compressed) file called “03_gravier_clean_aug” (with the correct filetype specification) into your “data”-folder
+• T5: In your “Augment Data”-section, add a new chunk, where you write a tab-separated-values gzipped (i.e. compressed) file called “03_gravier_clean_aug” (with the correct file type specification) into your “data” folder

 Analysis